 Humans are not good at moderation.
 We see people on Wall Street, investing to “make a killing” and indeed, with investments in most anything these days, that’s what they end up doing: killing people, animals, air, water, soil and Nature, all to make that “extra buck”.

 This is a sickness.
 Capital-itis.
 It’s a well-known affliction.
-It’s a result of capital-osis, and an affliction that comes from having too much capital.
-It then poisons the whole society so it is an infection and contagious that no vaccine can do anything about.
+It’s a result of capital-osis, an affliction that comes from having too much capital concentrated in one place.
+It then poisons the whole society, so it is an infection and contagion that no vaccine can do anything about.

 What if entrepreneurs and investors were happy in making 30, even up to 100% net profit, instead of 150-200%, which causes harm?
 Would they be willing to moderate?

-Instead of Big Food companies adding salt, sugar, seed oils or cheap fat to their products, which saves them pennies per bite, would they be willing to make a smaller margin and not harm their customers, which then drives up insurance premiums and medical costs for all of us?
-They would be turning a negative drag on society into a contribution to society.
+Instead of Big Food companies adding salt, sugar, seed oils or cheap fat to their products, which saves them pennies per bite, would they be willing to make a smaller margin and not harm their customers, which then drives up insurance premiums and medical costs for us all?
+They would be turning a negative drag on society instead into a contribution.

 Provocative!
-I put it that way to raise some objection.
+I put it that way to raise objection.
 No -ism exists purely.
-What we call a capitalist country as the United States, has what could and should be called socialist aspects on every level of society and needs those to be functional.
+What we call a capitalist country as the United States, has socialist aspects on every level of society and needs these to be functional.

-In short, all systems are hybrids and the use of the words “socialist, communist, Marxist” is used by people who simply want to cast slurs based on the absurdly low-level understanding of their meaning or that no such things exist—all systems are indeed hybrids.
-So-called “Communist China” is the most glaring example, boasting the second largest number of billionaires in the world and the second largest economy.
+In short, all systems are hybrids and the use of the words “socialist, communist, Marxist” are used by people who simply want to cast slurs based on the absurdly low-level understanding of their meaning.
+All systems are indeed hybrids and need to be.
+So-called “Communist China” is the most glaring example, so-called Communist yet boasting the second largest number of billionaires in the world and the second largest economy.

 Companies that do well by doing good

-The good news is that there are thousands of companies in the U.S. and in the world that provide high-quality, valuable goods and services, do well while truly providing customers at reasonable prices, and do well from a bottom-line point of view.
+There is good news in regard to business being for the common good.
+There are thousands of companies in the U.S. and in the world that provide high quality, valuable goods and services that do good while providing customers reasonable prices, and do very well.

-As green economist Hazel Henderson reminded us over and again, in business, there are multiple bottom lines to consider, and money is just one.
+As green economist Hazel Henderson reminded us over and again, in business, there are multiple bottom lines, and money is just one.
 Satisfaction and heart-based fulfillment are others.
-Preserving Earth and not exploiting Nature is another.
+Preserving Earth, not exploiting her, is another.

 This kind of holistic, systems thinking is what is needed instead of the extremely neurotic perspective of quarterly earnings, which is, in essence, “investing for dummies”.
 Russia, Japan and China were recognized decades ago and earned praise for their long-term planning in business and in all aspects of society, with China being the best.